Davidxswang/leetcode/README.md

 	3. Swap the value of a[k] with that of a[l].
 	4. Reverse the sequence from a[k + 1] up to and including the final element a[n].

+### 34 Find First and Last Position of Element in Sorted Array
+It is inspired by [@baby_groot](https://leetcode.com/problems/find-first-and-last-position-of-element-in-sorted-array/discuss/14699/Clean-iterative-solution-with-two-binary-searches-(with-explanation)) in the discussion area.

+His (I assume it's he) code is very concise and elegant.
+The idea is to not stop and return when finding one target, instead, we should let the program narrow down until left and right points to the same element.
+In this case, either we have found the element, or there is no such target.
+If we have found such target, we can find leftmost one and the rightmost one.

+The trick here is how to deal with the *equal* case.